ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 * Not currently actualisable, with a business step having an input of UNTRAVERSABLE.
 This covers cases where procedural rules would be required to change before the step could be actualised, for example: the Speaker cannot certify under the English Votes for English Laws procedure unless and until the EVEL standing orders are reinstated.

-* Not yet actualisable, with a business step having an input of either FALSE or NULL.
+* Not yet actualisable, with a business step having an input of either FALSE.
 This covers cases where a thing which has to happen before this step is actualised has not yet happened, for example: a step describing the putting of a question on an approval motion cannot happen if the approval motion has not yet been tabled.

 * Caused to be actualised, with a business step having an input of TRUE, not through a decision step.
 Such a step must be actualised at some point in the future.

 * Allowed to be actualised, with a business step having an input of ALLOWS, through a decision step.
 Such a step may be actualised, depending on a decision made elsewhere.

 ### Parse passes

+Before parsing, all routes are marked as UNPARSED.
+Following parsing all routes must be either TRUE, FALSE of UNTRAVERSABLE.

 The parsing code will always make a parse pass along any route it encounters regardless of whether all inbound routes to its source step have been completely parsed.
 This processing leads to a distinction between a route having been subject to a parse pass and a route being completely parsed.